TERMS AND CONDITIONS

 “Service(s)” means all services provided under this Agreement and set forth in one or more Order(s).

-“Service Contract” means a Master Services Agreement between You and Gabbit that may be executed and delivered under certain circumstances.
+“Service Contract” means a Master Services Agreement, Service Addendum or any other similar agreement or understanding between You and Gabbit that may be executed and delivered under certain circumstances.

 “SMS Log Records” means a report that includes substantially the same information as Call/Fax Log Reports.
 Gabbit delivers SMS Message Logs in the form of a CSV file.